Codecademy/ugc/documentation/content-standards.md

 - If the concept is hard, make it easy.
 If it's dry, make it fun.
 If it's simple, keep it simple.
 - 90% of writing is rewriting.

-#### File Hosting
+#### Images and Source Code

-If you'd like to include an image, video, GIF, or other file in your entry, please upload it to the [/media folder](https://github.com/Codecademy/docs/tree/main/media).
+If you'd like to include an image, video, GIF, or other file in your entry, please upload it to the same article folder.
 That way we'll never have any broken links!

 ### I've read all the content standards.
 Now what?